daria-serkova/aws-cdk/geolocation-services/geo-localizer-solution/architecture/geo-data-storage-and-retrieval/update-countries/README.md

 ### API Request Model Validation

-No request model validation is expected for this API endpoint.
+No request model validation is expected for this API endpoint as no parameters or request body are used for it.

 ### API Request Format